yanyinzhao/DynamicStructureTerrainCode/README.md

 ./main 0 0.5
 ```

 In this example, [terrain_data_and_dataset_size_and_poi_number_map_index] is 0, [epsilon] is 0.5.
 So, it will run SC pre earthquake terrain dataset and SC post earthquake terrain dataset, with dataset size equal to 500000 and poi number equal to 50, and epsilon is 0.5.
-It will run six algorithms, i.e., FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, WSPD-Oracle, WSPD-Oracle-Adapt, and K-Algo.
+It will run six algorithms, i.e., FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, WSPD-Oracle, WSPD-Oracle-Adapt, and K-Fly-Algo.

 ## Output